 Notice I didn’t put price in the list as a way to differentiate yourself.
 Although price can be used as a differentiating factor, it really isn’t ideal in a service-based business.
 Who really wants to be the cheapest?
 Cheaper can evoke perceptions of lower quality, less breadth of knowledge or a less stable business environment.

 With all the tools, gadgets and platforms, the trend is to spend a lot of time on marketing execution.
-But one thing we must not forget is that regardless of the channel of execution, you still need the basics of your marketing strategy in place or all of your efforts will be wasted.
+But one thing we must not forget is that regardless of the channels you choose, you still need the basics of your marketing strategy in place or all of your efforts will be wasted.